Ashle3/PythonDataStructures/2-linked_lists.md

 - create a new node
 - insert or delete a node from the list

-In this tutorial, we will go over each step of how to create, insert, and delete from, a linked list.
+In this tutorial, we will go over each step of how to create, insert, and delete from, a linked list using a Linked List class.

 ## Creating an Empty Linked List